 - Sexually acting out by using knowledge, language and behavior that is out of the scope of normal sexual development.

 - Sexually transmitted infections (STIs) and signs like frequent yeast or bladder infections; pregnancy in older children; difficulty sitting or walking; injury to genital areas; or child complaining of headaches and stomach aches without medical explanation.

 If you see any of these signs of domestic violence, be there for the victim and listen, be non-judgmental, and help your friend or family member develop safety plans and contact resources.

 Reporting domestic violence

 Our investigators are responsible for following up the incident, interviewing the complainant and assessing the person's level of risk.
-We also help the complainant navigate the legal system - often laying additional charges - and connect the victim with support services within the community.
+We also help the complainant navigate the legal system and connect the victim with support services within the community.
 If the person is at risk, we may move victims to a shelter or provide safety planning and other options.
 If there is a concern for a child’s safety then the child may be temporarily taken out of the home until Child Family Services Authority deems the home to be a safe environment for the children to live in.
 The abuser may be taken out of the home on a court order and the victim of the abuse and the children stay in the home.

-We also investigates all high-risk, habitual stalking offences, especially where there was a previous interpersonal relationship.
-Police investigations are held in the strictest of confidentiality and the only way this information is given out is because the victim has done so.
+We also investigate all high-risk, habitual stalking offences, especially where there was a previous relationship.